Classification

 • anteriorly – clival diploic veins

-• inferiorly through foramen magnum – vertebral venous plexus, marginal sinus
+• inferiorly through the foramen magnum – vertebral venous plexus, marginal sinus

-• they are ultimately responsible for the venous drainage of the whole head and neck
+• they are ultimately responsible for the venous drainage of the entire head and neck

-• in the supine position, blood from the head is drained mainly via the internal jugular vein (IJV)
+• in the supine position, blood from the head is primarily drained via the internal jugular vein (IJV)

 • in the upright position, the IJV collapses (due to a drop in hydrostatic pressure), and drainage is mediated by the vertebral vein

-• the cross-section of the IJV depends on the position of the head and body
+• the cross-section area and shape of the IJV varies with head and body position

 Internal jugular vein (IJV)

-• its function is to drain the venous blood from most of the skull, brain, and superficial structures of the head and neck
+• drains venous blood from most of the skull, brain, and superficial structures of the head and neck

-• IJV originates within the jugular foramen as a continuation of the sigmoid sinus; its origin is demarcated by a dilation called the superior bulb
+• originates within the jugular foramen as a continuation of the sigmoid sinus; its origin is determined by a dilation known as the superior bulb

-• it descends in the neurovascular bundle of the neck (lateral to the ICA and CCA and the vagus nerve )
+• descends in the neurovascular bundle of the neck (lateral to the ICA and CCA, and the vagus nerve )

-• on the left side, it is tricuspid in 60% of cases
+• left side: tricuspid in 60% of cases

-• the valve closes during diastole (short retrograde jet visible on the ultrasound) Physiological retrograde jet across the IJV valve
+• the valve closes during diastole, and a short retrograde jet is visible on ultrasound Physiological retrograde jet across the IJV valve

-• ends posterior to the sternal end of the clavicle by merging with the ipsilateral subclavian vein and forming the brachiocephalic (innominate) vein
+• VJI terminates posterior to the sternal end of the clavicle, merging with the ipsilateral subclavian vein to form the brachiocephalic (innominate) vein

 Occlusion of the right sigmoid sinus and IJV